lauraleonilla/kubernetes/1.05/README.md

 ### Assignment 1.05

-The docker image based on the project can be found in https://hub.docker.com/repository/docker/lauraleonilla/web-server You can deploy it with kubernetes by running:
+The docker image based on the project can be found in https://hub.docker.com/repository/docker/lauraleonilla/html-web-server You can deploy it with kubernetes by running:

-1. kubectl create deployment web-server --image=lauraleonilla/web-server
+1. kubectl create deployment html-web-server --image=lauraleonilla/html-web-server
 2. Get the pod name with kubectl get pods
-3. You can check the logs with kubectl logs -f web-server-58fd5b6d48-v5jtg (the pod name after the -f)
+3. Forward the default port 3000 to 3003 with kubectl port-forward html-web-server-7766bdcb74-2s66j 3003:3000